Masked Singer Suomi: Season 6 (2024)

 The sixth season of Masked Singer Suomi was aired in late autumn 2024, and was hosted by Ilkka Uusivuori.
 Janne Kataja, Maria Veitola, Benjamin Pelkonen and Jenni Poikelus continue as panelists.

 For the first time in the series, the season featured two themed episodes.
 The season also includes a Christmas special.

 Atte Kilpinen won the season as "Forest Troll", while Arja Koriseva finished second as "Night & Day".

 Season 7 (2025)

 The seventh season of Masked Singer Suomi was aired in late autumn 2025, and was hosted by Ilkka Uusivuori.
 Janne Kataja, Benjamin Pelkonen and Jenni Poikelus continue as panelists.
-In each episode, there will be changing guest panelists who have previously either participated in the competition or performed as a guest.
-The guest panelists will be Mikko Silvennoinen, Viki Eerikkilä and Köpi Kallio, Niko Saarinen, Gogi Mavromichalis, Lenni-Kalle Taipale, Veronica Verho, Atte Kilpinen, Nelli Matula, Paula Noronen, Herbalisti, Kiti Kokkonen, and Sami Hedberg.
+In each episode, there were changing guest panelists who have previously either participated in the competition or performed as a guest.
+The guest panelists were Mikko Silvennoinen, Viki Eerikkilä and Köpi Kallio, Niko Saarinen, Gogi Mavromichalis, Lenni-Kalle Taipale, Veronica Verho, Atte Kilpinen, Nelli Matula, Paula Noronen, Herbalisti, Kiti Kokkonen, and Sami Hedberg.

 The season introduced a button called "Poista maski" ("Remove mask").
 If the panelists agree on a character's identity, they can use the button once to reveal them before audience votes.
 However, if the panelists guess wrong, the character gets an immunity in that episode.

+Sebastian Rejman won the season as "Fartman", while Jarkko Tamminen finished second as "Old Man".

+Season 8 (2026)

+The eighth season of Masked Singer Suomi is set to air in late autumn 2026.
+The season will be hosted by Ilkka “Ile” Uusivuori and the regular panelists will be Benjamin Peltone, Janne Kataja and Krista Siegfrids, who will start as a new regular panelist.

+The season's guest panelists will include Linnea Leino, Jaakko Parkkali, Arja Koriseva, Marko Anttila, Cristal Snow, Niina Lahtinen, Sami Sykkö, Shirly Karvinen, Ellen Jokikunnas, Bess and Sebastian Rejman.